 Supervised feature extraction methods have received considerable attention in the data mining community due to their capability to improve the classification performance of the unsupervised dimensionality reduction methods.
 With increasing dimensionality, several methods based on supervised feature extraction are proposed to achieve a feature ranking especially on microarray gene expression data.
 This paper proposes a method with twofold objectives: it implements a balanced supervised non-negative matrix factorization (BSNMF) to handle the class imbalance problem in supervised non-negative matrix factorization techniques.
 Furthermore, it proposes an accurate gene ranking method based on our proposed BSNMF for microarray gene expression datasets.
 To the best of our knowledge, this is the first work to handle the class imbalance problem in supervised feature extraction methods.
 This work is part of a Human Genome project at The Children's Hospital at Westmead (TB-CHW), Australia.
 Our experiments indicate that the factorized components using supervised feature extraction approach have more classification capability than the unsupervised one, but it drastically fails at the presence of class imbalance problem.
 Our proposed method outperforms the state-of-the-art methods and shows promise in overcoming this concern.

-Braytee, A, Liu, W & Kennedy, P 2016, 'A Cost-Sensitive Learning Strategy for Feature Extraction from Imbalanced Data', Springer International Publishing, International Conference on Neural Information Processing, Springer International Publishing, Kyoto, Japan, pp. 78-86.View/Download from: UTS OPUS or Publisher's site
+Braytee, A, Liu, W & Kennedy, P 2016, 'A Cost-Sensitive Learning Strategy for Feature Extraction from Imbalanced Data', Springer International Publishing, International Conference on Neural Information Processing, Springer International Publishing, Kyoto, Japan, pp. 78-86.View/Download from: Publisher's site

 In this paper, novel cost-sensitive principal component analysis (CSPCA) and cost-sensitive non-negative matrix factorization (CSNMF) methods are proposed for handling the problem of feature extraction from imbalanced data.
 The presence of highly imbalanced data misleads existing feature extraction techniques to produce biased features, which results in poor classification performance especially for the minor class problem.
 To solve this problem, we propose a cost-sensitive learning strategy for feature extraction techniques that uses the imbalance ratio of classes to discount the majority samples.
 This strategy is adapted to the popular feature extraction methods such as PCA and NMF.
 The main advantage of the proposed methods is that they are able to lessen the inherent bias of the extracted features to the majority class in existing PCA and NMF algorithms.
 Experiments on twelve public datasets with different levels of imbalance ratios show that the proposed methods outperformed the state-of-the-art methods on multiple classifiers.

-Braytee, A, Gill, AQ, Kennedy, PJ & Hussain, FK 2015, 'A Review and comparison of service E-Contract Architecture Metamodels', Neural Information Processing (LNCS), International Conference on Neural Information Processing, Springer, Istanbul, Turkey, pp. 583-595.View/Download from: UTS OPUS or Publisher's site
+Braytee, A, Gill, AQ, Kennedy, PJ & Hussain, FK 2015, 'A Review and comparison of service E-Contract Architecture Metamodels', Neural Information Processing (LNCS), International Conference on Neural Information Processing, Springer, Istanbul, Turkey, pp. 583-595.View/Download from: Publisher's site

 © Springer International Publishing Switzerland 2015.
 An adaptive service e-contract is an electronic agreement which is required to enable adaptive or agile service sourcing and pro- visioning.
 There are a number of e-contract metamodels that can be used to create a context specific adaptive service e-contract.
 The chal- lenge is which one to choose and adopt for adaptive services.
 This paper presents a review and comparison of well-known e-contract metamod- els using the architecture theory.
 The architecture theory allows the analysis of the e-contract metamodels using a three-dimension analyt- ical lens: structure, behavior and technology.
 The results of this paper highlight the metamodels structural, behavioral and technological differ- ences and similarities.
 This paper will help researchers and practitioners to observe the existing e-contract metamodels are appropriate to the adaptive services or if thwhetherere is a need to merge and integrate the concepts of these metamodels to propose a new unifying adaptive service e-contract metamodel.
 This paper is limited to the number of compared metamodels.